-- 2. Ensure that the amlbcookie cookie has a unique value for each AM server: - a.
-For each AM server in the site, navigate to Deployment > Servers > Server Name > Advanced and review the value of the com.iplanet.am.lbcookie.value property.
+- 1. Navigate to Deployment > Sites. - 2.
+Ensure you have a site created and that your servers are part of it.
+For more information, see "To Configure a Site With the First Server". - 3.
+Ensure that the amlbcookie cookie has a unique value for each AM server: - a.
+Navigate to Deployment > Servers > Server Name > Advanced and review the value of the com.iplanet.am.lbcookie.value property.
 By default, the cookie value is set to the AM server ID.

-Keep the value of the amlbcookie cookie set to the AM server ID to improve server performance when using:
+Keep the value of the amlbcookie cookie set to the AM server ID to improve server performance when using Web Agents.